rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 Observing last 30 days (Feb-March), the average power production was at least ~4.5kWh per DC-kW (range of 3kWh to 5.6kWh per DC-kW depending on weather conditions).

+### Safety

+- Microinverters connected in parallel ensure that voltages are limited (240VAC).
+- Circuit breakers, surge protectors and MCCB ensure all parts of the systems can be isolated, shutdown or be tripped in case of a fault.
+- The system has three separate ground wires (1) for the structure, (2) for the components (panels and microinverters) and (3) for a lightning conductor.
+- The heavy ground-mounts (footings) and wind-gaps ensure stability to the structure.

 ### Maintenance